najdek/android_rom_debloater/README.md

-My batch script for fast debloating and customizing ROMS, I've tested it only with 4.3 Galaxy S3 ROMs, but it should work with every ROM (for every device) which uses simple .zip structure (only META-INF\, system\ and boot.img inside .zip package)
+My batch script for fast debloating and customizing ROMS, I've tested it only with 4.3 Galaxy S3 ROMs, but it should work with every ROM (for every device).